RosarioCCLab/DP4-App/README.md

 ### User Guide and Examples
-To help you get started with the DP4+ App and learn how to use its features effectively, we provide a comprehensive [DP4+ App user guide](https://github.com/Sarotti-Lab/DP4plus-App/tree/main/User%20Guides%20and%20Examples).
+To help you get started with the DP4+ App and learn how to use its features effectively, we provide a comprehensive [DP4+ App User Guides](https://github.com/Sarotti-Lab/DP4plus-App/tree/main/User%20Guides%20and%20Examples).
 It is available in the repository and can also be accessed directly within the program by clicking on the `User Guide` button.

 <img alt="Show" src=https://github.com/user-attachments/assets/c12bfbaf-661b-49f0-b712-cb390bd286ef width="555" height="559"/>